 Based at the arts-focused Bower Ashton studios, you'll be immersed in audio and radio for the digital age, putting your skills into practice, and delving into the cultural industry and its supply chain.

 There's a strong emphasis on developing your technical expertise, alongside the skills needed to compete as a producer, such as commissioning, pitching and getting your documentaries to air.
 You'll also gain useful online skills to develop your own websites and podcasts.

-You will build experience on placements in some of Bristol's most innovative cultural organisations, get to pitch your work to Radio 4 editors and work on your own projects with mentoring from industry.
+You will build experience on placements in some of Bristol's most innovative cultural organisations, pitch your work to BBC Audio editors based in Bristol and work on your own projects with mentoring from industry.

 Where can it take me?